jfxueX/bash/commands/local/gawk-man-1.md

     -| Don't Panic!
 ```

-Note that the single quote is not special within double quotes.
+Note that the single quote is not special within double quotes.</li>

--  Null strings are removed when they occur as part of a non-null
+<li>Null strings are removed when they occur as part of a non-null
 command-line argument, while explicit null objects are kept.
 For example, to specify that the field separator `FS` should
 be set to the null string, use: